 On February 5, 2017 Jamie had a double lung transplant at Northwestern Hospital in Chicago.
 This has been a long time coming as in early 2014 he was diagnosed with Chronic Hypersensitivity Pneumonitis, an aggressive interstitial lung disease.
 This disease causes inflammation in the lungs that in turn develops into pulmonary fibrosis (scaring of the lung tissue).

 Though he tried every traditional and alternative medical treatment available, his lung function has continued to decline rapidly.
 Eventually, Jamie has needed to use supplemental oxygen 24/7 and has no longer been able to work.
-At the time of his transplant his lung function was under 16% capacity; which his doctors said was an indicator not only of the severity of his disease, but also a testament to his strength as they have never seen a patient with such poor lung function.
+At the time of his transplant his lung function was under 16% capacity; which his doctors said was an indicator not only of the severity of his disease, but also a testament to his strength as they have never seen a patient with such poor lung function not in a coma.
 That said, his only hope for survival was a double lung transplant.
 This procedure is one of the longest, most dangerous, and complicated surgeries that one can undergo, however, so far Jamie is thriving.
 He has a long road ahead of him with at least several weeks of inpatient care, several months of 24 hour care, and at least a year before he can start working again.

 October 13, 2017